royalapplications/docs/src/r2022/royalserver/components/document-store/documents.md

 > [!NOTE]
 > The internal data structure of Royal Documents contains an ID.
 If you import an existing document, please make sure that this document is not loaded in Royal TS from the file system at the same time as the IDs will be the same.

-### Delete a Document
+### Remove a Document

-When deleting a document, the document is not immediately deleted but moved in the _Deleted Documents_ subfolder of the Document Store root folder you have configured.
+When removing a document, the document is removed from the list of documents but the file is moved in the _Deleted Documents_ subfolder of the Document Store root folder you have configured.

-### Edit Document Name
+### Refresh the Document List

-After a new document was created or an existing document was imported, only the document name can be changed in the user interface.
+Refreshes the list of documents in the user interface.

+### View Settings of a Document

+Displays the settings of the document.

 ### Edit Access Rules